akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 ---
 # Cluster Sharding

-For the Akka Classic documentation of this feature see @ref:[Classic Cluster Sharding](../cluster-sharding.md)
+You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Cluster Sharding](../cluster-sharding.md)

 ## Module info